PostHog/posthog.com/contents/blog/measuring-feature-success.md

 This showed that sampling was technically feasible, and it was worth doing now.

-## Step 2: Building an MVP and testing it's working as intended
+## Step 2: Building an MVP and testing it

 Once we decide to build a feature, the success evaluation can begin.
 We move fast and build the feature, review that it matches what we envisioned, and ship it behind a feature flag.
 The flag rolls out to a single developer to start.
 This helps them to check if it has the smallest bit of success in solving the problem in production.